KonstanceSRC/GlobalMT/README.md

 <details>
   <summary>Click to expand</summary>

-  For any issues or feature requests, please open an issue on GitHub or contact the developer at your-email@example.com.
+  For any issues or feature requests, please open an issue on GitHub or contact the developer via discord (fivejoints).

 </details>